 - If you’re changing your domain or subdomain, the biggest loss you’re going to take are on sites like Technorati, which require that you register your new blog address.
 They don’t have a means of updating your actual address.

-Here’s a screenshot of Google Webmasters and how you can look for 404 Not Found references:
+Here’s a screenshot of Google Search Console and how you can look for 404 Not Found references:

 By ensuring your content is properly redirected, not only will you ensure that visitors can still make it to the content they were searching for, you’re also going to generate a lot less 404 Not Found pages.
 One note on this… give Webmasters a week or two to catch up!
 After you redirect those bad addresses, it won’t immediately fix them in Webmasters (I’m not sure why!).